- Bullet Summary

 - Cheer Him Up

-The author says that supporting him and making him feel like you believe in him is another central part in keeping a guy happy.
+The author says that supporting him and making him feel like you believe in him is another central part of keeping a guy happy.

 Is he Mr. Right?

-If you don’t have these two values you don’t have much long term potentials.
+If you don’t have these two values you don’t have much long-term potential.
 If you have these two in common, you can overcome difficulties and differences.

 My Note: teamwork is what high-quality men want.

-I totally agree with Hussey, teamwork is what high quality want.
-High quality and driven men have things going in their lives and it’s either they find a supportive woman who adds value, or they aren’t going to stick around.
+I totally agree with Hussey, teamwork is what high quality wants.
+High-quality and driven men have things going on in their lives and it’s either they find a supportive woman who adds value, or they aren’t going to stick around.

 That’s why the advice of dropping manipulative dating games and confrontational attitudes is great advice.

-The author says that extraordinary don’t just attract extraordinary, but also keeps extraordinary.
+The author says that the extraordinary doesn’t just attract the extraordinary, but also keeps the extraordinary.